 During my first ever sales call, I was on the phone with the CEO of a publicly traded company and his executive sales and marketing team.
 They asked me a series of questions, and instead of stating, "it depends," and positioning to do an assessment that would allow me to give them sound responses, I just went ahead and did my best to answer their questions.
 I was nervous about looking dumb!
 They ended up taking everything I responded with and implementing it across their business.
 Whether it helped them or not, I don't know.

-What I do know, is there’s a balance between what you share with clients to demonstrate your value and what you hold back until the contract is signed so that you are properly guiding them based on a true understanding of their business while getting paid for the value you provide.
+What I do know, is there's a balance between what you share with clients to demonstrate your value and what you hold back until the contract is signed

 Kristin Sargent is the CEO and founder of Sargent Initiatives Inc., which enables commercial software companies to expand across the US Federal sector.
 She has spent 20+ years driving innovation in corporate leadership, sales, and strategy, with expertise in cybersecurity, cloud, and AI technologies.
 She served as an Air Defense Artillery Officer in the US Army and worked for over a decade at Booz Allen Hamilton, where she led cyber programs, business development, and IP monetization.
 At Amazon Web Services, she managed Public Sector partnerships and drove cloud and AI product adoption.
 Kristin has a master's in public administration from George Mason University and a B.A. in mathematics and English from Lehigh University.
 Kristin loves volunteering and cycling.
 She volunteered in the aftermath of the 2015 earthquake that struck Nepal, rode her bike across the US in 2019 to bring awareness to Veteran suicides, and served as the DC Agora (Chapter) lead of the Defense Entrepreneurs Fund.
 She is currently training for a mountain bike race and exploring acquiring businesses.